Blair Academy

 Blair Academy is a coeducational, boarding and day school for students in high school.
 The school serves students from ninth through twelfth grades as well as a small post-graduate class.
 The school's campus is located on a 463 acre campus in Blairstown in Warren County, in the U.S. state of New Jersey, approximately 60 mi west of New York City.

-As of the 2023–24 school year, the school had an enrollment of 474 students and 65.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.3:1.
-The school's student body was 53.4% (253) White, 27.4% (130) Asian, 8.9% (42) Black, 6.3% (30) Hispanic and 4.0% (19) two or more races.
+As of 2025, the school had an enrollment of 470 students and 65.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.3:1.
+The school's student body was 50% white, 26% international, 7% Black, 6% multiracial, 5% Asian and 3% Hispanic.

 Academics

 Blair's academic program follows the traditional four-year college-preparatory plan.
 Diploma requirements are governed by college entrance requirements.
 In 2024, the school moved away from Advanced Placement (AP) courses, in favor of a new curriculum designed by the faculty to allow "students to demonstrate their ability to handle advanced coursework in a greater variety of disciplines."